Diarrhea in Dogs From Prednisone

 Your veterinarian might prescribe the corticosteroid prednisone for a variety of canine ailments.
-While she might warn you that your dog will drink more water and urinate more frequently while on the drug, that's not prednisone's only side effect.
-The medication can cause diarrhea, but that side effect is more common in dogs receiving prednisone long term.
+While they might warn you that your dog will drink more water and urinate more frequently while on the drug, that's not prednisone's only side effect.
+The medication can also cause diarrhea, among other complications, though these side effects are more common in dogs receiving prednisone in high doses or long term.

-If your dog develops diarrhea while on this medication, call your vet.
-Try to obtain a fecal sample, if necessary.
-Your vet may reduce the dosage or switch your dog to another medication.
+If your dog develops diarrhea while on prednisone, call your veterinarian.
+Try to obtain a fecal sample if necessary.
+Your veterinarian may reduce the dosage or switch your dog to another medication.
 Make sure it is the prednisone that's causing loose stools.
-If you've changed your dog's food, or if he got into the garbage or otherwise ate something inappropriate, the prednisone may not be the cause of the diarrhea.
+If you've changed your dog's food or if they got into the garbage or otherwise ate something inappropriate, the prednisone may not be the cause of the diarrhea.
 But you'll want to investigate before you give them the next dose.